petkaantonov/bluebird/API.md

 ##Cancellation

 By default, all Promises are cancellable.
 A cancellable promise can be cancelled if it's not resolved.
-Cancelling a promise propagates to the farthest ancestor of the target promise that is still pending, and rejects that promise with `CancellationError`.
+Cancelling a promise propagates to the farthest ancestor of the target promise that is still defer, and rejects that promise with `CancellationError`.
 The rejection will then propagate back to the original promise and to its descendants.
 This roughly follows the semantics described [here](https://github.com/promises-aplus/cancellation-spec/issues/7)

 If you are the resolver for a promise, you can react to a cancel in your promise by catching the `CancellationError`: